Injured toddler's future waits on Trump policy

 - Two-year-old Dilbireen came to the US with a charity group for medical treatment

-- The boy's parents, still in Iraq, want to be by his side, but the travel ban has them worried
+- The boy's parents, still in Iraq, want to be by his side, but the travel ban is keeping them apart

 - The parents have named their second child Trump to show appreciation for the US's care for their son

-Note: This story has been updated on February 5 to reflect the status of the family's travel restriction to the United States.